 Ok Procedure Install a 7809 voltage regulator IC at IC8.
 The regulator can be mounted either flat on the board, or standing vertically, depending on the space available in your configuration.
 The heat sink tab should face the bottom or the back of the board.
+In normal operation the regulator does not require heat-sinking, but the tab can be soldered to the heatsink area on the board, or mounted with thermal grease and a screw, to provide better heat transfer.
 Solder and clip 3 leads.